steinuil/negoto/API.md

 // An ID is an integer > 0.
 type id = number;

-// The ?? checksum of a file.
-type checksum = string;
+// The hex md5 checksum of a file. type checksum = string;

 // The time in seconds since January 1st, 1970 at 00:00.